-The ACLU seeks the release of the following records created on or between November 9, 2016 and May 18, 2017:
+The ACLU seeks the release of the following records created on or between November 9, 2016 and January 4, 2018:

-- 1. All documents, notes and internal/external communications-including but not limited to emails, letters, and texts-concerning the Presidential Advisory Commission on Election Integrity described in the President's May 11, 2017 Executive Order, and Commissioner Christy McCormick's membership on the Commission. - 2.
-All documents, notes and internal/external communications-including but not limited to emails, letters, and texts-concerning changes or potential changes to any rules, regulations, guidance,
+- 1. All documents, notes and internal/external communications-including but not limited to emails, letters, and texts-concerning or exchanged with the Presidential Advisory Commission on Election Integrity described in the President's May 11, 2017 Executive Order-including but not limited to any and all Commissioners and Commission staff. - 2.
+All documents, notes and internal/external communications-including but not limited to emails, letters, and texts-concerning changes or potential changes to any rules, regulations, guidance, or guidelines contemplated in connection with the Presidential Advisory Commission on Election Integrity.